sam-vermeulen/eCommerce-App/README.md

     - Admin routes for updating, deleting, and viewing users and orders
 - Frontend built using react
 - JWT authentication
+- React-Redux for a stateful front end
-- React-Redux store to keep track of user and cart
+- Used local storage to save cart information

 ## TODO